First, We Hand-Select the Finest Kentucky Tobacco Leaves

 A cigar is only as good as the tobacco that goes into the blend.
 That’s why we use only the finest hand-picked tobacco from Kentucky and Tennessee.
-And to achieve the perfect blend, we use tobacco from at least three different crop years in every cigar we make.
+Characteristics of the leaf include thick body, oil, stretch and good absorption capacity.
+And to achieve the perfect blend, we age tobacco for at least 2 years and we use tobacco from at least three different crop years.

 Next, We Fire-Cure to Perfection

 When Avanti crops are harvested, the tobacco leaves are hung to dry inside special barns.
 During this critical period, the leaves are smoked using select Hickory and Oak logs, a process known as fire curing.
 The leaves go through a fermentation process to develop their full, hearty and robust flavors.
 This curing removes 85% of the moisture, allowing the leaves to burn evenly when lit.

 We Then Let Nature Do Its Work